Inter sign Man Utd flop Sanchez on free transfer | Goal.com

 Alexis Sanchez has signed for Inter on a three-year deal after Manchester United agreed to tear up his contract.

-The Chilean joined United from Arsenal in January 2018 but struggled to make an impact scoring just five goals in 45 appearances before heading out on loan to Inter last summer.
-His resurgent form after the resumption of football has led to him becoming a key part of Antonio Conte’s side.
+The Chilean joined United from Arsenal in January 2018 but struggled to make an impact at Old Trafford, scoring just five goals in 45 appearances.

+He would then head out on loan to Serie A side Inter last summer, with his resurgent form after the resumption of football amid the coronavirus pandemic leading to him becoming a key part of Antonio Conte’s plans.

-United will not receive a fee for the Chilean and it is understood the club will have to pay the player a significant sum for severing his contract early.
-His contract will run with Inter until June 30 2023.
+United will not receive a fee for the Chilean and it is understood the club will have to pay the player a small sum for severing his contract early.
+His deal with the Nerazzurri, meanwhile, will run with Inter until June 30 2023.

 Solskjaer, who never had plans to get Sanchez back into the team, was complimentary when asked about the former Arsenal man after his side beat Linz LASK in the Europa League on Wednesday night.